 So, even if you don’t know your CEO, they’re still interested in giving you the best working conditions they can.
 And if they don’t, it’s time for you to look for another job.
 It’s hard for a CEO to make sure that all their employees are happy at work, especially if your company is significant.
-A CEO can get to know all their employees personally in a start-up or a small firm.
+A CEO can personally get to know all their employees in a start-up or small firm.

 But with hundreds of employees, that becomes impossible.
 So, all CEOs need to make sure they have some tricks up their sleeve to ensure everyone gets the treatment they deserve.
 If you are a CEO, an aspiring CEO, or want to understand your boss better, read on to find out what those secrets are.